simbav911/dart-naujas-btcz.rock/content/en/news/2021-06-08-bitcoinz-usdt-pair-available.md

 image: "/images/news/USDT-BITCOINZ-400x250.jpg"
 ---

-The Community asked for it and it is now available :  BITCOINZ / USDT market can be found in CREX24!
-Enjoy! read more
+The Community asked for it and it is now available :

+BITCOINZ / USDT market can be found inCREX24!

+Enjoy!